Keeping costs down is always important. However, it's essential in retirement if you're living on a fixed income and don't want to run out of money.

 Get a better deal on health coverage

-Your parents might have supplemental Medicare coverage – often called a Medigap plan -- from a private insurer to fill the gaps in their coverage from Medicare Part and Part B. Or they might have a Medicare Advantage plan, which is an alternative to traditional Medicare.
+You might have supplemental Medicare coverage – often called a Medigap plan -- from a private insurer to fill the gaps in their coverage from Medicare Part and Part B. Or you might have a Medicare Advantage plan, which is an alternative to traditional Medicare.

 The cost of Medigap plans and Medicare Advantage plans vary from provider to provider.
-Your parents could use a free service such as Boomer Benefits to help them compare plans and find the best rate.
+You could use free services such as Boomer Benefits and Chapter to help you compare plans and find the best rate.

 Pay less for prescription drugs

-Basic Medicare (Parts A and B) don’t provide prescription drug coverage.
-It might be worth it for your parents to pay a little more for Medicare Part D prescription coverage or a Medicare Advantage plan if they take a lot of high-cost prescription drugs.
+Medicare Parts A and B don’t provide prescription drug coverage.
+It might be worth it for you to pay a little more for Medicare Part D prescription coverage or a Medicare Advantage plan if you take a lot of high-cost prescription drugs.
 And some pharmaceutical companies help pay for medications for people enrolled in Medicare Part D through the Pharmaceutical Assistance Program.

 Medicare also has a program called Extra Help for low-income adults that limits the cost of generic drugs to $3.50 and brand-name drugs to $8.95.
-If your parents don’t qualify for Extra Help, they might be able to get help with prescription costs from a state pharmaceutical assistance program.
-Also, if your parents don’t have Medicare Part D coverage, they can get a free FamilyWize Prescription Savings Drug to save on medications.
+If you don’t qualify for Extra Help, you might be able to get help with prescription costs from a state pharmaceutical assistance program.
+Also, if you don’t have Medicare Part D coverage, you can get a free FamilyWize Prescription Savings Drug to save on medications.